 What type of data are you trying to store?
 Is it user data that needs to be retrieved instantly by an app?
 Files that must be stored for compliance reasons that seldom get accessed?
 Or something in between?
 Understanding the type of data and the level of accessibility and performance you need is crucial to finding the right balance of performance and cost.

-For archive data that is seldom accessed, lower performance object storage might be sufficient.
+For archive data that is seldom accessed, lower-performance object storage might be sufficient.
 You can also compress and deduplicate the data to save space and reduce storage costs, but be aware that this adds additional overhead on the processing side (CPU and memory) should you need to retrieve it.
-Be sure that this overhead is factored when determining if the selected storage will meet your needs.
+Be sure that this overhead is factored in when determining if the selected storage will meet your needs.
 For data that must be accessible immediately, block storage is typically preferred.
 But there are different performance tiers for block storage as well, and you should be aware of the performance characteristics of each.

 AWS and Azure both know that one storage type does not fit all, and provide many different storage options.
 Below are some links to help you choose the right option for you.
-Each of the below options are supported by Buurst SoftNAS.
+Each of the below options is supported by Buurst SoftNAS.

 - Amazon S3 Storage Classes – https://aws.amazon.com/s3/storage-classes/

 - Azure Block Storage (Disk Types) – https://docs.microsoft.com/en-us/azure/virtual-machines/disks-types

 - Azure Blob (Block Blob) Storage tiers – https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blob-performance-tiers